My photographs show what I feel when I am in nature. Displaying exactly what I see is not important, as is the technical perfection of the photograph.

 Daily life in the western world is overflowing with stimuli that continuously force our senses to the limit of their abilities.
 In my photographs I seek to capture the simplicity and tranquility of natural environments and to share my experience of nature’s soul.

 I create my artworks with the colors that the natural light gives me.
 My camera is my only tool.
-My work is often described by others as abstract, impressionist and minimalist.
-My style is distinct and pure, characterized by coarse grain, overexposure, soft focus and the effects created by how I move my camera during making the photo.
+My work is often described by others as surrealistic and impressionistic.
+My style is distinct and pure, characterized by coarse grain, overexposure, soft focus and the effects created by how I move my camera when making the photo.

 I like experimenting and exploring the limits of what the camera can handle.

-I myself describe my styles as abstract realism and surrealistic impressionism.
+I myself describe my style as surrealistic impressionism.

 I mostly work in nature where I immerse myself in the shapes, colors, sounds and stillness of the natural surroundings.